 Around half of men over the age of 50 have benign prostatic hyperplasia (BPH), making it a prevalent men’s health issue in the United States today.
-The board-certified urologists at Urology Associates of Mobile diagnose and treat BPH to relieve symptoms like urinary dysfunction and restore your health.
+The board-certified urologists at Urology Associates diagnose and treat BPH to relieve symptoms like urinary dysfunction and restore your health.

 Also known as an enlarged prostate, benign prostatic hyperplasia (BPH) is a common men’s health condition.

 Your prostate goes through two growth phases.
 The first occurs early in puberty.
 The second growth phase begins around the age of 25 and doesn’t stop — your prostate continues to grow throughout your life.

 As your prostate gets bigger, it can compress your urethra and make your bladder wall thicker.
 This causes urinary problems like trouble emptying your bladder completely.